 - Detect explicit keywords in searches

 - Let your child find you whenever they require assistance

-- Block apps
+- Block apps and internet access

 - Pause the child’s device

 ASUS tablets don’t have their own specific parental control settings.
 What they can offer in terms of parental supervision is what their operating system offers.
 To that end, we must look to Google for guidance, a third party.
 And if we’re inviting guests to this party of ours, why not cut to the chase and invite parental control apps that can give complete control to parents?
 These apps can let you decide what content is appropriate for your children and what isn’t, not being limited to Google’s services.
 Feel free to download the app on iOS and Android.
 Also, to learn about Safes’ plans, please refer to the pricing page.